-USB testing application
+USB device testing application

 This sample implements a loopback function that can be used to test USB device drivers and the device stack connected to a Linux host and has a similar interface to “Gadget Zero” of the Linux kernel.
 The userspace tool testusb is needed to start the tests.